Kiner-Falefa, Calhoun power Rangers past Red Sox 8-6

 TRAINER’S ROOM

 Red Sox: OF Kiké Hernández was out of the starting lineup for the second straight game after running into the center-field wall Thursday night.
-He entered in the eighth inning.
+He entered in the eighth inning. … Cora came out to check on Rafael Devers at the plate when he appeared to hurt a shoulder, but Devers completed the at-bat.

 UP NEXT